 • The NCTJ primarily offers its qualifications/units and end-point assessments in the language of English.
-Nonetheless the NCTJ will undertake to support the delivery of our qualifications in other languages, most notably Welsh, Irish (Gaeilge) and British Sign Language and Irish Sign Language where appropriate and upon request and evidence of sufficient demand.
-For example, a candidate may be assessed in any other language where it is one of the primary objectives of the qualification:
+Nonetheless the NCTJ will undertake to support the delivery of our

 - for the candidate to gain knowledge of, skills in, and understanding of that language, or - to support a role in the workplace, providing that proficiency in English, Irish or Welsh is not required for the role supported by the qualification. - In implementing any arrangements to support other UK-based languages, the NCTJ may engage with the relevant regulatory body to seek further advice and guidance on the most appropriate arrangements to put in place to ensure comparability of assessments, moderation and awarding. - Assessments in other languages will only be allowed where proficiency in English, Welsh or Irish is not required in the workplace for individuals to be deemed capable of carrying out the role (associated with the qualification or end-point assessment).
-At all times requests from centres/training providers or candidates for reasonable adjustments in relation to the use of other languages must be approved by the NCTJ in advance so as to ensure that final assessments would be comparable to that offered in English (Welsh and/or Irish). - NCTJ will not permit the use of an interpreter. - If the centre/training provider were to employ the translator themselves the NCTJ reserves the right to quality assure the assessments and the centre must be able to produce evidence of the translator's credentials. - The NCTJ also reserve the right to employ its own translator to carry out an assessment and/or support our quality assurance of the centre/training provider's arrangements.
+At all times requests from centres/training providers or candidates for reasonable adjustments in relation to the use of other languages must be approved by the NCTJ in advance so as to ensure that final assessments would be comparable to that offered in English (Welsh and/or Irish). - NCTJ will not permit the use of an interpreter. - If the centre/training provider were to employ the translator themselves the NCTJ reserves the right to quality assure the assessments and the centre must be able to produce evidence of the translator's credentials. - The NCTJ also reserves the right to employ its own translator to carry out an assessment and/or support our quality assurance of the centre/training provider's arrangements.